Wortmeister-HQ/zahlwort2num/README.md

 # zahlwort2num (v.
-0.1.7)
+0.2.0)

 :de: :de: :de:
 A small but useful (due shortage of/low quality support for lang_DE) package for handy conversion of german numerals (incl. ordinal number) written as string to the from numbers.

-To put it differently it allows: reverse text normalization for numbers.
+To put it differently: _It allows reverse text normalization for numbers._

 This package might be a good complementary lib to https://github.com/savoirfairelinux/num2words